 - An item may have both independent and dependent sales.
 The total of this is designated as I&D in the classification analysis.

-The first iteration calculates the ABCD using either revenue, margin, or cost for items with independent customer demand.
+The first iteration calculates the ABCD using either revenue, margin, or cost for items with independent customer demand in addition to Order Frequency and Accuracy.
 The second iteration extends the independent demand down through the components.
 The two iterations are summed and then paretoed as follows:

 - A Items: Top 80% of sales, margin, cost, or units.